Hydrogen fluoride: Synthesis

+High purity ' results from the reduction of AgF2 in a D2 atmosphere at 120 °C. Crystallized DF from this reaction, analyzed by neutron diffraction has been used to gain a better understanding of the hydrogen bonding in solid HF.

 Use

 In general, anhydrous hydrogen fluoride is more common industrially than its aqueous solution, hydrofluoric acid.
 Its main uses, on a tonnage basis, are as a precursor to organofluorine compounds and a precursor to synthetic cryolite for the electrolysis of aluminium.

 Precursor to organofluorine compounds

 HF reacts with chlorocarbons to give fluorocarbons.
 An important application of this reaction is the production of tetrafluoroethylene (TFE), precursor to Teflon.
 Chloroform is fluorinated by HF to produce chlorodifluoromethane (R-22):